JimSeker/drawing/README.md

 <b>FlappyAlien</b> is a simple FlappyBird clone, to show how a game work work on a TextureView.

-<b>legacy</b><br>
+<b>legacy</b> no longer updated code.<br>
 DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>
-svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.
+svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.<BR>
+gameAnd is a simple game and with broken surfaceView demo code.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.